-Currently, four states offer traditional regulated online poker.
+Currently, five states offer traditional regulated online poker.
 Those include:

 - New Jersey

-Beyond those, Michigan and West Virginia have also been legalized but haven’t launched any poker sites as of November 2020.
+Beyond those, West Virginia has also been legalized but hasn’t launched any poker sites as of 2021.

 Within those states, most if not all poker sites run Omaha games.